 Academic freedom is highly valued and a capability to study independently is required at the University of Helsinki.
 However, you will not be left alone.
 Many helping hands and events will guide you through the start of your studies.

-Chat directly with our students to get answers to your questions (but please note that for questions related to the admissions you should contact the Admission Services).
+Chat directly with our students to get answers to your questions (but please note that for questions related to admissions, you should contact the Admission Services).

 The blog posts on the chat platform are also a great way to get an overview of student life in Helsinki.